JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/an_introduction_to_reinforcement_learning_jl_design_implementations_thoughts/index.md

 It's hard to imagine that it's been years since we created this package.
 The following tips are what we learned during this period:

-1. Keep interfaces stupid simple and minimal
+1. Keep interfaces simple and minimal

     Adding new APIs is very cheap, but soon you will be the only one who knows how to use them.
-Keeping APIs stupid simple and minimal will force you rethink your existing design and come up with a more natural one.
+Keeping APIs simple and minimal will force you rethink your existing design and come up with a more natural one.
 Actually, the multi-dispatch in Julia encourages you to generalize the interfaces as much as possible.